blitz-js/drafts/003_blitz_file_structure.md

 ### Other Notes

 - All top level folders are automatically aliased.
 So for example you can import from `app/projects/queries/getProject` from anywhere in our app.
+- The Blitz CLI will have a `routes` command that makes it easy to see a full aggregated view of all your app routes.

 ## Routing